 This is a question we are asked all the time.
 In all our years in the industry we have never had a case where the intended parents did not want their baby.
 Most of our intended parents have struggled for years to have a child, surrogacy is the process to help them attain their dreams and help them have their miracle child.
 However, if this did occur, the Intended Parents are legally obligated to take the child if there is a pre-birth order in place and they can arrange for an adoption.
 If there is not a pre-birth order in place then we will work with the attorneys to arrange for a loving adoptive home.

 How much is the compensation for being a surrogate mother?
 You are free to set your fees for compensation.
-A typical base fee for a first-time surrogate in California is between $25,000 and $35,000.
-You will receive other fees on top of your base fee.
-If a surrogate has a base price of $30,000, then she will end up getting around $35,000 to $40,000 for a single pregnancy without complication, which does not cover insurance payments or other items paid for by the Intended Parents.
+There is a wide range of advertised fees throughout the US and it can be difficult to know what is included and what is not.
+In any benefit package there should be a base fee, and other fees that are on top of your base fee.
+If a surrogate has a base price of $40,000, then she will end up getting around $45,000 to $50,000 for a single pregnancy without complications, which does not cover insurance payments or other items paid for by the Intended Parents.
 This is an average and can be a little more or less depending on what you set up in your fee schedule and your particular journey, like an additional $5000 if you carry twins.

 Surrogate Question: How soon after my match do I go for screening?
 Answer: This can vary depending on the clinic and when, in your cycle, the clinic would like to see you.
 Typically, medical clearance is scheduled within a few weeks of the match with the Intended Parents depending on where you are in your cycle or if you are on birth control pills.